isabella232/orange-trust-badge-android/README.md

 ## Features
 Orange trust badge displays how are handled the following data :

-* Identity of the User
+System Permissions :

+* Calendar
+* Camera
+* Contacts
 * Location
-* Photos, medias and files
-* Contacts
-* Usage data
-* Camera
-* Calendar
-* SMS
 * Microphone
 * Phone
-* Body sensors / Connected objects
+* Sensors
+* SMS
+* Storage

+App data permissions :

+* Account credentials
+* Account info
+* Advertise
+* History
-* Social Sharing
+* Improvement program
-* In-app purchase
+* Notifications

-* Advertising
+* Custom data

-It also displays the following information :
+It also displays the following informations :

-* Application's rating
-* Data usage general description
 * Help
 * Privacy policy

 It also :

-* Works on Phones and Tablets with dedicated layout
+* Works on Phones and Tablets with dedicated layout in portrait or landscape mode
-* Is Localized in 2 languages (English,French)
+* Is localized in 2 languages (English, French)
 * has API hooks
 * allows UI Customization
 * allows to embed a web hosted video with a native player

 ## Requirements

-* Android 2.3.3 (API 10)
-* Embedded videos will be shown on android 4.0+ (API 14)
+* Android 4.0+ (API 14)

 ## Bug tracker